Small cell prostate cancer

 Hormone therapy

 Hormone therapy doesn’t usually work very well for this type of prostate cancer.
-But you might have hormone therapy if your doctors think that you have a mixture of small cell prostate cancer and adenocarcinoma of the prostate.
+It is a treatment for the most common type of prostate cancer (adenocarcinoma).
+Some people have a mixture of small cell prostate cancer and adenocarcinoma of the prostate.
+You might have hormone therapy if your doctors think that you have both types of cancer.

 You might have hormone therapy with chemotherapy.